Samsung Galaxy S9

-The Samsung Galaxy S9 and S9+ are Android-based smartphones unveiled, manufactured, released and marketed by Samsung Electronics as part of the Samsung Galaxy S series.
-The devices were revealed at the Mobile World Congress in Barcelona on 25 February 2018, as the successors to the Samsung Galaxy S8 and S8+.
+The Samsung Galaxy S9 and S9+ are Android-based smartphones unveiled, manufactured, released and marketed by Samsung Electronics as part of the Galaxy S series.
+The devices were revealed at the Mobile World Congress in Barcelona on 25 February 2018, as the successors to the Galaxy S8 and S8+.
+It is the last Galaxy S series line to have an iris scanner, variable aperture lens, and a notification light.

-The Galaxy S9 and S9+ have nearly identical features to the S8 models, with the same display sizes and aspect ratio as their predecessors.
+The Galaxy S9 and S9+ have nearly identical features compared to the older S8 models, with the same display sizes and aspect ratio.
 One highly regarded change to distinguish between the models is the location of the fingerprint sensor.
-While the S8's is found beside the camera, the S9's is directly underneath it.
-Most notably, however, the S9 line is equipped with several camera improvements over the S8.
+While the S8's sensor is found beside the camera, the S9's is directly underneath it, similar to the A series.
+Most notably, the S9 line is equipped with several camera improvements over the S8.

 The phone received generally favorable reviews, with critics mostly noting the enhanced camera and better positioned fingerprint scanner.
-Critics, however, still criticize the lack of improvement to other features compared to its predecessor.
+Critics, however, still criticize the phone being too similar to its predecessor.
 It is available in seven colours (Lilac Purple, Midnight Black, Titanium Gray, Coral Blue, Sunrise Gold, Burgundy Red, and Polaris Blue).
-It was succeeded by the Samsung Galaxy S10 in March 2019.
+It was succeeded by the Galaxy S10 line in March 2019.

 Launch

 Many Galaxy S9 features and design changes were leaked weeks before the official launch, and the official launch video was leaked a few hours prior to the unveiling.

+The Galaxy S9 and S9+ were revealed at the Mobile World Congress in Barcelona on 25 February 2018, as the successors to the Samsung Galaxy S8 and S8+.